 - 1. Any capitalised wording within these Regulations is further defined within the Glossary of Terms. - 2.
-These Regulations apply to all quotation and tender processes commenced from and including 1st September 2017. - 3.
-Quotation and tender processes commenced on or before 1st September 2017 will continue under the previous Council Procurement Regulations approved by Audit Committee on 26th June 2017.
+These Regulations apply to all quotation and tender processes commenced from and including 1st September 2017. - Quotation and tender processes commenced on or before 1st September 2017 will continue under the previous Council Procurement Regulations approved by Audit Committee on 26th June 2017.

-Threshold Process for Procuring Contract values up to Award to provider without formal procureme nt process. £500 Use a Procurement / Purchasing Card (see Contract on the providers own terms.
+Threshold Process for Procuring Contract values up to Award to provider without formal procureme nt process. £500 Use a Procurement / Purchasing Card (see section C9).
+Contract on the providers own terms.
 Contract values at and over £500 up to £25,000 (the Council Advertising Threshold ) Obtain 3 written quotations.
 Consider a Procurement / Purchasing Card for the lower value spends in this range.
 Contract on Council model Terms and Conditions where possible; contract on provider's terms and conditions where there is a business need and any associated risks have been considered.
-The Procurement Tool Kit (see section C8) is to be used specifically for Advice on whether a procurement is required at all Developing a Sourcing Contract values at and over the Council Advertising Threshold up to EU Thresholds limits (see below for these) Publically advertised procurement.
+The Procurement Tool Kit (see section C8) is to be used specifically for Advice on whether a procurement is required at all Developing a Sourcing Contract values at and over the Council Advertising Threshold up to Government Thresholds limits (see below for these) Publically advertised procurement.
+Publically advertised procurement.
 Consult a Procurement Advisor to manage the procurement via electronic tendering.
 A Sourcing Strategy is required.
 Consult a Procurement Advisor before embarking on any procurement at and over £100,000.
 Contracts Register to be populated.
 Contracts Finder will be used for posting both adverts and award notices for spends £25,000 and over.
 Use Council model Terms and Conditions.
-Advising on Contract terms and conditions and procurement documentation Preparing, issuing and evaluating quotations and tenders Issuing quotations and tenders Contract values at, and over, the EU Thresholds In accordance with the Public Contracts Reg Supplies and Services over £181,30 Light Touch Regime contracts over £ Works over £4,551,413 In accordance with the Concession Contract Works/Services over £4,551,413 Consult a Procurement Advisor on all procu Thresholds.
-Use Council model Contract Terms and Cor refreshed every 2 years from January 2018 gulations for: - 02 £615,278 cts Regulations for: -
+Advising on Contract terms and conditions and procurement documentation Preparing, issuing and evaluating quotations and tenders Issuing quotations and tenders Contract values at, and over, the Government Thresholds In accordance with the Public Contracts Reg Supplies and Services over £189,33 Light Touch Regime contracts over £ Works over £4,733,252 In accordance with the Concession Contract Works/Services over £4,733,252 Consult a Procurement Advisor on all procutes Government Thresholds.
+Use Council model Contract Terms and Cort refreshed every 2 years from January 2020 egulations for: - 330 r £663,540 acts Regulations for: - curements over the

-AIMS, APPLICABILITY AND GOVERNANCE
+A AIMS, APPLICABILITY AND GOVERNANCE